Nightaarch/mana/README.md

 - `python progress.py [args]`
 You can use -h to get the args infomation.
 ### Acknowledgments
-Without these projects, clang-mc would not exist:
+Without these projects, mana would not exist:
 - [Minecraft](https://www.minecraft.net) - Minecraft, developed by Mojang Studios, `mana` complies with the [Minecraft EULA](https://www.minecraft.net/en-us/eula) and related terms of use.
 - [OpenCL](https://www.khronos.org/opencl/):OpenCL™ (Open Computing Language) is an open, royalty-free standard for cross-platform, parallel programming of diverse accelerators found in supercomputers, cloud servers, personal computers, mobile devices and embedded platforms.
 OpenCL greatly improves the speed and responsiveness of a wide spectrum of applications in numerous market categories including professional creative tools, scientific and medical software, vision processing, and neural network training and inferencing.
 - [CuPy](https://cupy.dev/): A NumPy/SciPy-compatible Array Library for GPU-accelerated Computing with Python